davidellavalle/Data---Report-week-1/README.md

 ### Python Operators
 Operators are special tokens that represent computations like addition, multiplication and division.
 The values the operator uses are called operands.
+Operators follow the rule of PEMDAS - Parenthese, Exponentiation, Multiplication and both Division, than Addition and Subtraction
 The main Python Operators can be found here: https://www.w3schools.com/python/python_operators.asp